satishkarki/Notes/git/Git.md

 > origin  https://github.com/OWNER/REPOSITORY.git (push)
 ```

-Note: `git remote rm` does not delete the remote repository from the server.
+**Note**: `git remote rm` does not delete the remote repository from the server.
 It simply removes the remote and its references from your local repository.

 ### See the changes made to your file